Are watermills in Kashmir a solution to Pakistan's energy crisis?

-MUZAFFARABAD, Pakistan (Thomson Reuters Foundation) - Arshad Rashid thinks he has an answer to his country’s energy shortages.
+MUZAFFARABAD, Pakistan, June 1 (Thomson Reuters Foundation) - A rshad Rashid thinks he has an answer to his country’s energy shortages.

 For a few hours a day, a few days a month, the villager in Katahi, about 50 kilometres outside of Muzaffarabad, the capital of Pakistan-administrated Kashmir, grinds maize and wheat with a watermill.